HR-CMGT/PRG06-vue-workshop/presentation/install.md

 ## Viewing the project

 You have to view your project on a local server: `http://localhost/`.
-If you don't have a localhost server, you can use [webpack dev server](https://www.npmjs.com/package/webpack-dev-server) - this is super handy because it automatically refreshes the browser after you update your code!
+If you don't have a localhost server, you can use [webpack dev server](https://www.npmjs.com/package/webpack-dev-server).
 ```
 sudo npm install webpack-dev-server -g
 webpack-dev-server
 ```
+This should show your website at `http://localhost:8080/dist`.
+The dev server will automatically refresh when you update your code!

 After installing and checking if everything runs, you can continue with [workshop part 1](../README.md) and [part 2](./workshop2.md)!